 Patients will classically present with a sudden onset of severe epigastric pain, which can radiate through to the back, with nausea and vomiting.

-Rarer signs that are often described are Grey Turner’s Sign (bruising in the flanks) and Cullen’s Sign (bruising around the umbilicus), representing retroperitoneal haemorrhage.
-Tetany may occur from hypocalcaemia secondary to fat necrosis, and any gallstone pathology may also result in a concurrent jaundice or cholangitis clinical picture.
+Less common signs that are often described are Cullen’s sign (bruising around the umbilicus, FIg. 2A) and Grey Turner’s sign (bruising in the flanks, Fig. 2B) , representing retroperitoneal haemorrhage.
+Tetany may occur from hypocalcaemia (secondary to fat necrosis) and, in select cases, gallstone aetiology may also cause a concurrent obstructive jaundice.

-Routine bloods, as per investigation of any acute abdomen, are required.
+Routine blood tests, as per investigation of any acute abdomen, are required.
 Specifically for acute pancreatitis, it is important to consider:

-- Serum amylase – diagnostic of acute pancreatitis if 3x the upper limit of normal*
+- Serum amylase or serum lipase – diagnostic of acute pancreatitis if 3x the upper limit of normal*

-*Serum amylase levels do not directly correlate with disease severity
+*Serum amylase or lipase levels do not directly correlate with disease severity

-The modified Glasgow criteria is used to assess the severity of acute pancreatitis within the first 48hrs of admission.
-Any patient scoring with ≥3 positive factors within the first 48hrs should be considered to have a ‘severe’ pancreatitis and a high-dependency care referral is warranted.
+The modified Glasgow criteria is used to assess the severity of acute pancreatitis within the first 48 hours of admission.
+Any patient scoring with ≥3 positive factors within the first 48hrs should be considered to have severe pancreatitis and a high-dependency care referral is warranted.

 Other risk stratification scores that can be used scoring severity of acute pancreatitis include the APACHE II score, the Ranson Criteria, and Balthazar score (CT scoring system).

 There is no curative management for acute pancreatitis, so supportive measures are the mainstay of treatment.
-Treat any underlying cause as necessary (e.g. urgent ERCP and sphincterotomy if gallstones are demonstrated within the common bile duct).
+Treat any underlying cause as necessary (e.g. urgent ERCP and sphincterotomy for gallstones) where appropriate.